Finnila's Finnish Baths: Other projects by Alfred Finnila

 Upon completing the construction of the Finnila's Finnish Baths building on San Francisco's Market Street, which he had designed, Alfred Finnila participated in the construction of Golden Gate Bridge from January 5, 1932, to May 1937.
 As an engineering draftsman, Finnila started at the bridge work as a timekeeper, but was later promoted to oversee the entire ironing work and half of the road work of the bridge.
 Aside from Joseph B. Strauss, the bridge's chief architect, Finnila's role in the bridge construction has been described as possibly the most significant.

-Alfred Finnila's works also include the designing of the famous Bridge Round House diner, which opened in 1938 at the southeastern end of Golden Gate Bridge, adjacent to the tourist plaza which was renovated in 2012.
-Bridge Round House became the all time busiest San Francisco Bay Area restaurant, before it was turned to an unofficial gift shop and a visitor center.
-Thereafter, Bridge Round House served for a long time as a starting point for countless San Francisco Bay Area tours.
-In 2012, a renovation work of Bridge Round House was completed and it was revealed as a suave Art Deco treat - a diner -, as Alfred Finnila had designed it.
+Alfred Finnila's works also include the designing of the famous Round House Café diner, which opened in 1938 at the southeastern end of Golden Gate Bridge, adjacent to the tourist plaza which was renovated in 2012.
+Round House Café became the all time busiest San Francisco Bay Area restaurant, before it was turned to an unofficial gift shop and a visitor center.
+Thereafter, Round House Café served for a long time as a starting point for countless San Francisco Bay Area tours.
+In 2012, a renovation work of Round House Café was completed and it was revealed as a suave Art Deco treat - a diner -, as Alfred Finnila had designed it.
 The gift shop was removed as a new, official gift shop was built in the adjacent plaza renovations.